 What’s the weather like in Athens?

 Athens has a hot-summer Mediterranean climate.
 Get ready for some sweltering summers with average highs around 33°C and record highs reaching well into the 40s!
 The winters are mild compared to other cities in Europe, but sometimes rainy.

 Extra Day 4: Hydra Island

-It’s so easy to jump on a ferry-boat and leave the chaos of Athens behind!
+It’s so easy to jump on a ferryboat and leave the chaos of Athens behind!
 Among the many nearby islands, Hydra really stands out.
 Book yourself a return ticket and let the magic of the islands carry you away.
-Let me guide you on a day full of relaxation, marine atmosphere and stunning landscapes.
+Let me guide you on a day full of relaxation, a marine atmosphere, and stunning landscapes.